abeer91/investment-calculator/README.md

 - `shareable/codepen.html` – output from `npm run deploy:share`, ready to paste into online sandboxes.
 - `public/` – static assets copied as-is during `npm run build`.

+## GitHub Pages Deployment

+This repository is already wired for GitHub Pages:

+1. Vite’s `base` is set to `/investment-calculator/` in `vite.config.js` so assets load from the Pages path.
+2. `.github/workflows/deploy.yml` builds the site (`npm ci && npm run build`) and uses `actions/deploy-pages@v4` to publish `dist/`.
+3. Pages is served from `https://abeer91.github.io/investment-calculator/`.
+Any push to `main` automatically rebuilds and redeploys.

+If you fork the repo:

+- Update the `base` path to match your repo name.
+- In **Settings → Pages**, choose **GitHub Actions** as the source (no template needed).
+- Keep the existing workflow or regenerate it with your preferred Node version.

 Happy investing! 🧮📈